Get $399 worth of free accessories with every mattress purchase.

 Nectar Mattresses come with an included lifetime warranty.
 The warranty covers defects in the materials of manufacturing that causes an indentation of 1.5 inches or greater with normal usage (assuming you use an appropriate foundation), cracking, or splitting.
 Any defects in the mattress cover are also covered under the warranty.
 Nectar’s warranty is non transferable, meaning only the original owner can make a claim.

 During the first 10 years that you own the Nectar, the warranty guarantees a replacement mattress at no charge.
-After 10 years, Nectar will cover a repair or replacement of the mattress at their discretion.
+After 10 years, Nectar will cover repair or replacement costs of the mattress at their discretion.
 You’ll have to pay a $50 shipping fee each way, unless Nectar determines there is a defect in the mattress.

 Puffy mattresses are shipped via FedEx anywhere in the contiguous U.S. for free.
 Residents of Alaska and Hawaii must pay a shipping charge.
-White-glove shipping is not offered.
+White Glove shipping is not offered.
 All mattresses are shipped compressed and rolled in a 42″ x 19″ x 19″ box.

 Puffy offers a 101-night sleep trial.
 You can return it for a full refund within that period; the company doesn’t charge for returns, but you will not be refunded for any shipping fees.
 To make a return, you need to call Puffy at 1 800-430-8380 or email [email protected] with your order number.
 They will work with you to pick up the mattress and donate it to charity.
 You do not need to put the mattress back in the packaging.

 Puffy mattresses have a lifetime warranty covering materials and manufacturing defects.
 If, despite proper usage, your mattress develops an indentation of 1.5 inches, has a defect in the mattress cover’s zipper, or a defect in the cover itself, the company will replace it free of charge.
-The non transferable warranty does not cover wear and tear or misuse (which includes burns, infestations, stains, etc.) The warranty provides a free replacement with a mattress of equal value, regardless of age, without any fees.
+The non transferable warranty does not cover wear and tear or misuse (which includes burns, infestations, and stains) The warranty provides a free replacement with a mattress of equal value, regardless of age, without any fees.